Interactions-HSG/IMP-Hypermedia-in-MicroWatts/README.md

 - [ ] Functionality shoud be same as over HTTP
 - [ ] Add functionality to expand #platform representation so that e.g. orgManager is easily found

+### Yggdrasil Roadblocks
+- [ ] What to do with base uri ?
+If coAP agent disregards base Uri and just uses the paths it works.
+But that would mean that the agent cannot take the actual uris advertised in the representations.
+- [ ] How should request payloads look like? /join uses http headers
+- [ ] Should we add another representation factory that gives tds specifically for coap?

 ### loose ideas